 Provide proactive communication

-When you deliver consistent, valuable information, proactively, complete with pictures and sprinkle in some education, your home buyer's anxiety will dissipate.
-In the process you are creating a strong ambassador for your company.
+When you deliver consistent, valuable information, proactively, complete with pictures, and sprinkle in some education, your home buyer's anxiety will dissipate.
+In the process, you are creating a strong ambassador for your company.
 This will translate to stronger reviews and increased referral rates.

 Embrace the Realtor:

-The simple fact of including the Realtor on your regular communication with the home buyer will gain you tremendous credibility with the Realtor community.
-When you set your Realtor partners up for success, you will find you have created an ambassador for your company with strong influence over future buyers.
+The simple fact of including the Realtor in your regular communication with the home buyer will gain you tremendous credibility with the Realtor community.
+When you set your Realtor partners up for success, you will find you have created an ambassador for your company with a strong influence over future buyers.
 Include your Realtors and they will include you.